Posted on 4th June 2018 at 08:05

 Yorkshire farmers look after their livestock prior to slaughter and there’s nothing tastier than roast beef and Yorkshire Pudding.

 Which leads us nicely onto this Yorkshire favourite.
-Made from a simple batter of eggs, flour, milk or water, it’s a versatile food, creating comforting favourites such as toad in the hole or simply serviced with onion gravy.
+Made from a simple batter of eggs, flour, milk or water, it’s a versatile food, creating comforting favourites such as toad in the hole or simply served with onion gravy.

 There is some discussion as to the beginnings of this now eponymous dish.
 Some researchers suggest a dripping pudding (later called the Yorkshire Pudding) was first mentioned in a 1737 book called ‘The Whole Duty of a Woman’.